Compliance with Employment Laws

-The firm drafts and negotiates various employment-related documents including employment agreements, offer letters, severance agreements, employee incentive programs, and option agreements, as well as all types of restrictive covenants including non-competition, non-solicitation, and non-disclosure agreements.
+The firm drafts, negotiates, and advises on myriad employment-related documents for both employers and employees including employment agreements, offer letters, severance agreements, incentive programs, and option agreements, as well as all types of restrictive covenants including non-competition, non-solicitation, and non-disclosure agreements.
 We also advise clients on enforceability and other issues pertaining to previously drafted restrictive covenants.
-We routinely work with clients to draft employee handbooks, policies, and procedures specific to their businesses.
-This work also includes the development of programs for employee background checks, drug and alcohol testing, and fitness for duty programs.
+Our clients benefit from our deep experience representing both employers and employees in this area.

 The firm is experienced in negotiating with labor unions in connection with collective bargaining agreements, memoranda of understanding, and related disputes, with particular experience in the construction industry.
 We defend employers in labor grievances and arbitrations and have significant experience drafting and negotiating project labor agreements for large construction projects in New York City and Long Island.